Reflection groups of the quadratic form -px_0^2+x_1^2+...+x_n^2: The reflective lattices

 Since $K_S\subset K$, $v\in K_S$ must satisfy $(v,e_i)\leq 0 $ for all $e_i$.
 In particular, this holds for $i= 1,\ldots,n$ so we have $2a\geq k_3\geq\ldots\geq k_n\geq 0$, so $a\geq 0$.
 We also have that $(v,e_n+2) = -15a+20a\leq 0$, so $a\leq 0$.
 We conclude that $a=0$, and therefore $K_S=\{0\}$.

 By symmetry, we need not repeat the argument for $S=\{2, n+2\}$.

 \end{proof}

-For $p = 7\text{ and }11$, \eqref{form} is reflective for $n = 2\text{ and }3$.
-For $p = 13,17,19,\text{ and } 23$, \eqref{form} is reflective for $n=2$.
+For $p = 7\text{ and }17$, \eqref{form} is reflective for $n = 2\text{ and }3$.
+For $p = 11$ it is reflective for $n = 2,3,4$.
+For $p = 13,19,\text{ and } 23$, \eqref{form} is reflective for $n=2$.
 Tables of vectors found with Vinberg's algorithm are in the appendix.
-For $p=7\text{ and }11$, the Coxeter diagrams are also in the appendix.
+For $p=7,11,\text{ and }17$, the Coxeter diagrams are also in the appendix.
 Since the only reflective case for other values of $p$ is $n=2$, we describe the fundamental polygon by its norm/angle sequence and its symmetries instead of by a Coxeter diagram.
 A norm/angle sequence is a symbol that describes a 2-dimensional hyperbolic polygon.
 It has the form

 where $a_i$ is the norm of the outward pointing root orthogonal to the $i$-th side, and $\frac{\pi}{n_i}$ is the angle between the $i$-th side and the $(i+1)$-st side.
 Cyclic permutations of such a symbol describe the same polygon if we take $a_{k+1} = a_1$.
 If a polygon has a rotation symmetry, we write